-- 9.2 The parish has a long history, which is summarised in Appendix 5; this has influenced the historical development of the villages.
+The parish has a long history, which is summarised in Appendix 5; this has influenced the historical development of the villages.
 The parish has always been predominantly rural with farms, many of which have heritage assets within them and the two village settlements.
 The earliest buildings in each of the villages are integral to the original village form characterised by rows of farmsteads.
-The villages of Stainton and Thornton have always been geographically close but separated by a band of fields, which remains fundamental to the historical character of the two villages. - 9.3 Both villages have seen various stages for development, practically to the north of Stainton through large scale housing additions in the 1960s with High Rifts, 1970s with Cedarwood Glade and Rose Cottage farm in the last 5 years.
-These have had an impact on the historical rural character of the parish. - 9.4 Preserving and enhancing the heritage of the parish is an important priority for residents.
-As development pressure remains, it is key that all development proposals appropriately assess their impact on heritage assets. - 9.5 The core of the two villages was designated as a conservation area in 1988 (see map in Appendix 6), recognising the importance of the historic environment and ensuring additional protection to the heritage asset. - 9.6 The most recent Conservation Area Appraisal (which includes a management plan) was undertaken in 2008.
+The villages of Stainton and Thornton have always been geographically close but separated by a band of fields, which remains fundamental to the historical character of the two villages.

+Both villages have seen various stages for development, practically to the north of Stainton through large scale housing additions in the 1960s with High Rifts, 1970s with Cedarwood Glade and Rose Cottage farm in the last 5 years.
+These have had an impact on the historical rural character of the parish.

+Preserving and enhancing the heritage of the parish is an important priority for residents.
+As development pressure remains, it is key that all development proposals appropriately assess their impact on heritage assets.

+The core of the two villages was designated as a conservation area in 1988 (see map in Appendix 6), recognising the importance of the historic environment and ensuring additional protection to the heritage asset.

+The most recent Conservation Area Appraisal (which includes a management plan) was undertaken in 2008.
 Whilst this document is more than a decade old it provides a comprehensive assessment of the strengths, weaknesses, opportunities and threats to the conservation area.
 Given the fairly limited change to the context of the conservation area over this timeframe and the quality of the heritage asset, this document is considered up to date.
-There are a number of recommendations detailed in the management plan section of the document and the Neighbourhood Plan group is supportive of implementation of actions to preserve and enhance the quality of the Conservation Area. - 9.7 Local list descriptions of those premises in the parish are attached as Appendix 7. - 9.8 Important to the character of the area and the historic environment are views within and into the conservation area, these views are important to define the character of the Neighbourhood Plan area, particularly around the historic core of the settlement.
+There are a number of recommendations detailed in the management plan section of the document and the Neighbourhood Plan group is supportive of implementation of actions to preserve and enhance the quality of the Conservation Area.

+Local list descriptions of those premises in the parish are attached as Appendix 7.

+Important to the character of the area and the historic environment are views within and into the conservation area, these views are important to define the character of the Neighbourhood Plan area, particularly around the historic core of the settlement.
 These should be protected and considered through future development to prevent degradation of the historic asset and character of the village.
-Views are detailed in the Conservation Area Character Appraisal (ref map on page 67 of document), however of particular importance are the following views: - 1.
-Thornton Road to Church.
+Views are detailed in the Conservation Area Character Appraisal (ref map on page 67 of document), however of particular importance are the following views:

+- 1. Thornton Road to Church.
 Overlooks Kell Gate Green. - 2.
 Top of Stainton Quarry to Thornton.
 Overlooks part of Quarry.
 Open fields. - 3.
 Meldyke Place, including the Memorial Hall and Methodist Chapel. - 4.
 Kell Gate Green, showing the oak tree, bridge and stream. - 5.
-Views from Seamer Road to Thornton Wood
+Views from Seamer Road to Thornton Wood - 6.
+Night sky views, particularly to the south and west, are worthy of consideration and the international space station may, on occasion, be tracked from west to east.

-Figure 5: Key Views
+POLICY JUSTIFICATION: HERITAGE

-9.9 The Residents' Survey asked how important the Heritage and Natural Environment was to the identity and character of the Parish and, when considering new development, residents assigned importance as follows:
+The Residents' Survey asked how important the Heritage and Natural Environment was to the identity and character of the Parish and, when considering new development, residents assigned importance as follows: